gslab-econ/gslab_r/README.md

 During development the `devtools::check` function should be used to preform the unit tests in the `tests` subdirectory and check a large number of other package aspects.
 This function centralies and adds utilities to functions in the `testthat` package.
 The `tests` directory must be conform to the format used by `testthat`.

+To just run unit tests in a package, set your working directory at `[package name]/tests`, and run `testthat.R` in Rstudio.

 To install a package from GitHub, use the `install_github` function.

 ### Workflow